What is the JMK Award?

 The most recent winner of the JMK Award was Indiana Lown-Collins, with designer Ica Niemz, for their production of Jack Thorne’s The Solid Life of Sugar Water.
 A Development Award of £2,000 was given to finalists Emerald Crankson and Zoe Hurwitz in recognition of their effective collaboration on Swallow by Stef Smith.

 You can read the announcement here.

-The JMK Award 2022 is supported by The Martin Bowley Charitable Trust, The Katie Bradford Arts Trust, The Leche Trust, The Garrick Charitable Trust and all our individual donors.
+The JMK Award 2022 was supported by The Martin Bowley Charitable Trust, The Katie Bradford Arts Trust, The Leche Trust, The Garrick Charitable Trust and all our individual donors.

 How do I apply for the award?

-Applications for the Award in 2023 will open next year.
+Applications have now closed for the 2023 Award.
+Details for next year will follow later this year.
 Make sure to sign up to our mailing list to get the latest news.

 In order to apply for the award, you must adhere to that year’s eligibility criteria.
 You will be then receive a list of plays, which will be sent out via the mailing list here.
 If you’re already signed up, check your preferences and make sure you’ve ticked to receive news about the Award.
 Check junk mail folders just in case!
 If you haven’t received a copy of the list please contact email@example.com.
 The play list is released with a good amount of time before the application deadline closes, and copies to read are available on request.

 You will then fill out our JMK Award application form, which asks how you would rehearse and stage the play.

 Applications and CV’s have names removed before they are read by a team, so please don’t send PDF files.